fcdoc/doc/en/flashduty/configure_flashduty/calendar_settings.md

 ## FAQs
 ---

-<details><summary>What is the difference between calendar and duty labels?</summary> The biggest difference between the service calendar and the duty schedule is that the positioning and application scenarios of the two are different.
-When the duty schedule is used for receiving, it belongs to the receiving object of fault events and is responsible for receiving and processing the faults assigned to the duty; while the service calendar is used for dispatching time, that is, it is responsible for assigning faults in which time periods, and belongs to the upper layer of the receiver ; The service calendar is generally used in the securities industry.
-For example, only business that trades on weekdays needs attention.</details>
+|+| What is the difference between a calendar and a duty label?

+    The primary difference between a service calendar and a duty schedule lies in their respective positioning and application scenarios.
+A duty schedule is used for receiving, serving as the recipient for fault events, responsible for acknowledging and handling assigned faults; whereas a service calendar is used for dispatching, determining which time periods' faults should be assigned, and it operates at a higher level than the receiver.
+Typically, service calendars are utilized in the securities industry, for instance, only businesses that trade on weekdays need to pay attention to them.